devops-and-more/Multi-tier-app/README.md

 # Multi Tiered Web Application

 ## Original repo:
 https://github.com/brichbourg/Multi-Tier-App-Demo
 by: Brantley Richbourg (brichbourg@gmail.com)

-This is a modified repo, multiple updates have been done to the Python code; the original repo had various errors: syntax errors, command errors, etc.
+This is a modified repo; multiple updates have been made to the Python codes.
+The original repo has various errors: syntax errors, command errors, etc.
 I will create a video for this repo to run the whole configurations under:
-1- VMS/EC2: the YouTube video:
+1. VMS/EC2: the YouTube video:
-2- Docker/Kubernetes:
+2. Docker/Kubernetes:

-This repo comes with a Vagrant file to provision the machines under Virtual Box; to use the Vagrant file, you have to install Vagrant.
+This repo comes with a Vagrant file to provision the machines under Virtual Box.
+To use the Vagrant file, you have to install Vagrant.

 ## Information
-This is a Python-based web application which we developed back in the days when I was in training as a "DevOps Engineer" at m2iformation, which was hiring Ilkilab trainers to guide us through.
+This is a Python-based web application that we developed back in the days when I was in training as a "DevOps Engineer" at m2iformation, who was hiring Ilkilab trainers to guide us through.
 We were more interested in CI/CD, so we didn't care about whether the code was working or not.
 My work here was to correct the code and update it to be compatible with Python 3 and Ubuntu 22.

 This app is very simple; we have:
 - A front web page hosted on Apache2 in the web server.
-- An app behind the web page which is responsible for querying the data from the database; an Apache2 is also installed on this server (app server) to allow the web server to make HTTP requests to the app server.
+- An app behind the web page that is responsible for querying the data from the database.
+An Apache2 is also installed on this server (app server) to allow the web server to make HTTP requests to the app server.
 - A MySQL server which holds our database.

-On the front page, we could either view the table in the database, insert an element, or clear the table in the database.
-The original repo had some issues with querying the data, HTTP requests, clearing the table, and connecting to the database after clearing the table, as well as other issues like parsing the HTML response; some commands in Python were deprecated (like `urllib.urlopen`) and others.
+On the front page, we could either: view the table in the database, insert an element, or clear the table in the database.
+The original repo had some issues in querying the data, HTTP requests, clearing the table, connecting to the database after clearing the table, and other issues like parsing the HTML response.
+Some commands in Python were deprecated (like `urllib.urlopen`) and others.

-The versions of the systems used:
+### The versions of the systems used:
 * bento/ubuntu-22.04
 * Python3: Python 3.10.12
 * Apache/2.4.52 (Ubuntu)
-* MySQL Ver 8.0.39-0ubuntu0.22.04.1 for Linux on x86_64 ((Ubuntu))
+* MySQL Ver 8.0.39-0ubuntu0.22.04.1 for Linux on x86_64 (Ubuntu)

 ## Screenshots